yarisvt/tyk-docs/tyk-docs/content/tyk-multi-data-centre/setup-slave-data-centres.md

 }
 ```

+As an optional configuration you can use `key_space_sync_interval` to set the period's length in which the gateway will check for changes in the key space, if this value is not set then by default it will be 10 seconds.

 > **NOTE**: if you set `analytics_config.type` to `rpc` - make sure you don't have tyk-pump configured to send analytics via `hybrid` pump type.

 The most important elements here are: